centrapay/centrapay-docs/src/guides/payment-flows.md

 then the payment request can be negotiated with the customer by scanning a barcode or QR code displayed on the customer's smart device.

-1. Customer generates a short-lived patron code via Centrapay API and displays it as a barcode on their smart device.
+1. Customer generates a short-lived [patron code][] via Centrapay API and displays it as a barcode on their smart device.
-2. Merchant scans the barcode and creates a payment request via Centrapay API, with the patron code as a parameter.
+2. Merchant scans the barcode and [creates a Payment Request][] via Centrapay API, with the patron code as a parameter.
-3. Customer device uses patron code to fetch the payment request and completes payment as normal.
+3. Customer device uses patron code to [fetch the payment request] and completes payment as normal.

 ## Static Merchant QR Code